This is the best curry I tried so far!

 - Add red curry paste and stir fry until very fragrant.

 - Add chicken pieces and stir fry for 2 minutes.

-- Pour 3 cups of coconut cream bring it to a boil then simmer in medium to medium-high heat for 15 minutes, liquid should be reduced by half and thicker at this stage.
+- Pour 3 cups of coconut milk bring it to a boil then simmer in medium to medium-high heat for 15 minutes, liquid should be reduced by half and thicker at this stage.

-- Add the remaining coconut cream, capsicum, pineapple, lychees and grapes simmer for 3 minutes.
+- Add the remaining coconut milk, capsicum, pineapple, lychees and grapes simmer for 3 minutes.